gianlazz/Lazztech.Cloud/GianDevNotes.md

 Made an upload page in the vision section of the ClientFacade project.
 I'm following along with this tutorial for uploading files through aspnetcore razer pages:
 - http://www.hishambinateya.com/uploading-files-in-razor-pages

+This all seems to work through something called the IFormFile used in aspnetcore.